What is DNA Paternity Tests

 Reality: Many at-home DNA tests can be legally admissible, assuming that the chain of custody is legally established and properly documented for the court.

-Misconception #4: DNA paternity tests are invasive and painful.
+Misconception #4: DNA paternity tests can be invasive and painful.

 Reality: Most tests use buccal swabs, which are both non-invasive and totally painless.